SingularityT3/PseudoEngine2/README.md

 ./PseudoEngine2 <filename>
 ```

-The REPL is launched when no filename is provieded
+The REPL is launched when no filename is provided.
+Programs can also be run from the REPL by using `RUNFILE <filename>`